 If your mattress is old and sagging, it’s time to replace it with a firm latex or memory foam mattress that can provide you the right support, comfort, contour, and motion isolation needed to reduce or pacify snoring, no matter your sleeping habits.
 We make the job less complicated for you, be confident when you shop with our top picks within this category:

-The Zotto Sleep is an excellent choice when it comes to the snoring prevention due to its all foam construction and soft yet supportive sleeping surface.
-The Zotto is a universal comfort model that comes in around a 6 on the firmness scale (10 being firmest), which provides enough firmness to provide spinal alignment and is excellent for side sleeping.
+Therefore, this mattress is an excellent choice when it comes to the snoring prevention due to its all foam construction and soft yet supportive sleeping surface.

-Although the Zotto gets softer over time, it does not lose its firm support on the head, neck, and back which is recommended for people who have snoring problems.
-It’s thick, provides contour, and has good compression support and sleeps cool.
+Although the Novosbed gets softer over time, it does not lose its firm support on the head, neck, and back which is recommended for people who have snoring problems.

-Get the full Zotto mattress review by clicking here
+Get the full Novosbed mattress review by clicking here.

 3. Avocado Green Mattress